1922 Turin massacre: Aftermath

 Brandimarte was arrested in May 1945 after the fall of the Fascist regime.
-He was indicted for the murders in Turin, but the case was transferred to Florence.
-Five years later he was sentenced to 26 years and three months in jail, although he denied to have organized the massacre.
-However, in April 1952, the Bologna Court of Appeals absolved him because of insufficient evidence.

-In 1946 a plaque with the names of the 11 victims was on the Piazza 18 dicembre 1922.
+He was indicted for the murders in Turin but the case was transferred to Florence.
+Five years later he was sentenced to 26 years and three months in jail, although he denied having organized the massacre.
+In April 1952, the Bologna Court of Appeals absolved him because of insufficient evidence.
+In 1946, a plaque with the names of the 11 victims was on the Piazza 18 dicembre 1922.